 Is ERP software still up to date?

-The concept of an integrated ERP software has been established for decades.
-From a certain company size, it is simply unimaginable that it would work without an ERP system.
-At the same time, a young generation of companies and people is growing up who did not get to know software as a large monolith.
-As you are used to from your smartphone, you can expect quickly accessible usability concentrated apps.
+The concept of an integrated ERP software has been established for decades now.
+Once a company reaches a certain size, it is simply inconceivable that it would work without an ERP system.
+At the same time, a young generation of companies and people is growing up who have not come to know software as a large monolith.
+Used to smartphones, they expect quickly accessible usability concentrated apps.
 Can modern ERP software meet such expectations?

-Does it come in beautiful?
-Was already the question of one of our customers who saw SAP Business One for the first time.
-Nevertheless, the question was not surprising, given that it was a company that dealt with interface design.
-Despite this, the customer opted for the solution for medium-sized companies from SAP.
-That was over 10 years ago now.
+Is that also available in beautiful?
+That was the question of one of our customers who saw SAP Business One for the first time.
+The question was hardly surprising, however, as it was a company specialising in interface design.
+Nevertheless, the customer had decided in favour of SAP's mid-range solution.
+That was over 10 years ago.

-At a presentation I recently had the privilege of giving, a participant in the auditorium pointed out (and almost rightly so) that there is software like monday.com would exist.
+At a lecture I recently gave, a participant in the auditorium pointed out to me (and almost rightly so) that software such as monday.com would exist.
 Unlike the "ERP heavyweights", it is slim, has an appealing interface and is virtually self-explanatory.

 Admittedly, it is not easy for me to respond to such accusations.
-However, this is not the case because I feel lost.
-I am simply perplexed on such an occasion because of the misunderstanding.
+However, this is not the case because I feel that I am on the losing end.
+On such occasions, I am simply perplexed by the misunderstanding.

 Versino Financial Suite for SAP Business One Finance